 Users should use existing mechanisms such as the AWS Management Console or the CreateTopic API call to create a new topic.
 In addition, for topics which will support SMS, developers must identify the topic by setting a Display name.
 This name will be included in all SMS messages sent from this topic.

 SNS will include the topic DisplayName set by the topic owner in the initial part of the SMS message being delivered.
-So, for example, if the topic DisplayName is set to ‘Foo’, the message delivered will be as follows: "Foo > This is the payload of the published message."
+So, for example, if the topic DisplayName is set to ‘Foo’, the message delivered will be as follows:

 Yes, for topics which will have SMS subscriptions, users need to set a valid topic DisplayName.
 Note: For topics without SMS subscriptions, the DisplayName field can be left empty.